-Maintaining intimacy when you have advanced prostate cancer can be challenging and discussing these issues with a partner or a physician can be uncomfortable, but it’s best to get it out in the open.
-Keeping your fears to yourself can quickly lead to a sense of anger, loneliness or depression.
+Maintaining intimacy when you have prostate cancer can be challenging and discussing these issues with a partner or a physician can be uncomfortable, but it’s best to get it out in the open.
+Keeping your fears to yourself can quickly lead to a sense of anger, loneliness, or depression.

-Advanced prostate cancer and its treatments may contribute to difficulties in sexual satisfaction.
+Prostate cancer and its treatments may contribute to difficulties in sexual satisfaction.
 You may experience lower levels of interest, trouble or inability to achieve or sustain erections, body changes, fatigue and incontinence.
-Rethink intimacy during this time – establish a connection by holding one another, dancing, making romantic gestures, or anything that feels emotionally, physically and spiritually rewarding.
+Rethink intimacy during this time – establish a connection by holding one another, dancing, making romantic gestures, or anything that feels emotionally, physically, and spiritually rewarding.

 - It’s not just about you: Dealing with a cancer diagnosis, deciding on or undergoing treatment and trying your best to carry on as normal can be challenging for you and your partner.
 It may be better to work through this challenge together.
 You don’t have to do it alone.